colinnewell/Adventure-Insecure/README.md

 # An insecure application.

+This has been archived.
+Sadly the python dependencies weren't properly pinned so while the app worked in 2016 when the talk was given it stopped working some time after and an attempt to upgrade the deps and the code to make them work never got finished.

 Don't host this publicly unless you want to provide a remote shell to hackers.

 To run this properly with a Postgres database use the docker compose setup